Robeson Planetarium and Science Center

 One of 7 interactive kiosks in the science center

-Photo of Ken and Marvin.
+Photo of Ken, Bill, and Marvin.

 Please note that our schedule is subject to change, as current events in space science dictate.

-For school groups: 28 students and 2 adults can be comfortably seated indoors.
+For school groups: 35 students and 3 adults can be comfortably seated indoors.

 CLEAR SKY CLOCK